tov/succinct-rs/README.md

     structures library.
 It’s much more complete than `succinct`, and probably more correct and faster too.

-  - `RsDic` borrows most of its implementation from the Go [rsdic library](https://github.com/hillbig/rsdic).
+  - `RsDict` borrows most of its implementation from the Go [rsdic library](https://github.com/hillbig/rsdic).